ElektraInitiative/libelektra/doc/help/kdb-global-mount.md

 `kdb global-mount [<plugin> [<config>] [..]]`

-- `plugin` are be Elektra plugins to be mounted globally.
+- `plugin` are the Elektra plugins to be mounted globally.
 - Plugins may be followed by a `,` separated list of `keys=values` pairs which will be used as plugin configuration.